hrkloeck/RFIWIPER/README.md

   --DO_RFI_REPORT_SIGMA=DO_RFI_REPORT_SIGMA
                         set the y-range of the SPWDs plots of the RFI report [default = 5]
-  --HELP                Show info on input
+  --OBSINFO             Show observation info stored in the file --HELP                Show info on input

 ```